-My wife and I and our two sons live in Budapest, Hungary – on the Buda side of the city, in a house on Gellert Hill, to be precise.
+My wife and I and our two sons live in Sitges, Spain, just south of Barcelona, after having lived in Budapest, Hungary for the past 10 years.
 We are American, but have been living abroad in places as disparate geographically and culturally as Japan and Mexico since 1996.
-Both of our boys, now aged six and two, were born here.
+Both of our boys, now aged seven and three, were born in Hungary.

 We travel a great deal, and have often mentioned how great it would be to have a website that was devoted not only to general tips about travelling with kids, but also offered details about particular destinations – what’s there for the kids to do, which restaurants are kid-friendly, does the local ski area have a fun park for children, is the beach suitable for toddlers, are there hotels or apartments with playrooms – all the little things that can make the difference between a harried holiday with your children and a great one.

 We’ve also discussed how great it would be to be able to read about real-life experiences and find parenting advice that was less glossy and more gritty, that featured practical tips for parents like us, whose home sometimes looks less like Good Housekeeping and more like a fungal infection, and who feel that many of the mainstream parenting sites leave readers feeling like miscreant child-minders.
 Yes, it’s wonderful to know 16 Ways to Make Great Gifts out of Used Dental Floss, but it would be better to know two strategies for making your kid eat his goddamn peas.

 Parenting and travel and where the two often meet.
 That’s the website we wanted.
 Well, this is that site.